History of the Chile national football team: 1966 World Cup

 England was the stage for the eighth World Cup.
 It was also the first European World Cup that Chile took part in.
 Qualification for the 1966 edition ended with a play-off between Ecuador in Lima, Peru on 12 October 1965.
 Chilean manager, Francisco Hormazabal, resigned shortly before the event and was replaced by Luis Alamos.
-The match against Ecuador finished 2–1 in Chile's favor, with goals scored by Leonel Sanchez and Ruben Marcos, and the result secured Chile's World Cup berth.
+The match against Ecuador finished 2–1 in Chile's favour, with goals scored by Leonel Sanchez and Ruben Marcos, and the result secured Chile's World Cup berth.

 Chile was unable to repeat the same success found in the previous World Cup of 1962.
 Facing the Soviet Union, Italy, and North Korea, Chile was only able to gain 1 point, with a 1–1 draw against North Korea.
 Chile scored two goals in the 1966 World Cup, both coming from Ruben Marcos.

 1974 World Cup

 Chile qualified for the 1974 World Cup after a controversial play-off with the USSR.
 Following a drawn first leg in Moscow, the Soviets refused to play the second leg at the Estadio Nacional in Santiago, which had been used as a concentration camp by the military dictatorship of Pinochet.
 However, FIFA refused to switch the match to a neutral venue, so the Chilean players kicked off on an otherwise empty pitch, and scored into the unguarded USSR net, and because there was no opposition to restart the game, the referee awarded the match to Chile, ensuring they qualified for the 1974 finals.

 At the tournament itself, Chile lost their opening game 1–0 to West Germany in Berlin, thanks to a long-range shot from Paul Breitner.
 Striker Carlos Caszely was sent off in the second half, thus becoming the first player awarded a red card in the tournament's history since the cards went into use.

 Guided by coach Luis Alamos, Chile then fought out a 1–1 draw with East Germany, again in Berlin.
 Martin Hoffmann put East Germany ahead, but Sergio Ahumada equalised with 20 minutes left.
 Finally, they played out a goalless draw against Australia, which eliminated both teams.